-- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research?

-- How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Does the application specify at least one scientific hypothesis motivating the proposed work?
-Is the investigation of the specified hypothesis or hypotheses scientifically valuable? - Is the Data Management Plan suitable for the proposed research?
+- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
 To what extent does it support the validation of research results?
-To what extent will research products, including data, be made available and reusable to advance the field of research? - For renewal applications only: Is the proposed work an appropriate outgrowth of, continuation to, or successor of the currently supported research?
-What level of productivity and impact has been achieved under the prior award?
+To what extent will research products, including data, be made available and reusable to advance the field of research?

+• For renewal applications only: Is the proposed work an appropriate outgrowth of, continuation to, or successor of the currently supported research?